JChunX/web-control-net/README.md

 To reduce this overhead the encoding was combined into a singular dispatch within a longer compute pass.
 This enabled higher GPU uptime and less overhead in the overall model execution pass, reducing general runtimes.

 Note that this optimization is not included within the final model due to the instability of long passes in WebGPU corrupting input and intermediary data.
-After getting in contact with the WebGPU team it seems that this issue could be due to an internal WebGPU mismanagement of internal barriers creating race conditions on GPU buffer reading and writing.
+After getting in contact with the WebGPU team it seems that this issue could be due to a WebGPU mismanagement of internal barriers creating race conditions on GPU buffer reading and writing.

 ### F16 Model Weights and Inputs